- print name list of an object file

 Prints the value and size of a symbol in hexadecimal instead of decimal (equivalent to -t x).

-Options may be used in any order, either singly or in combination, and may appear anywhere in the command line.
+Options can be used in any order, either singly or in combination, and can appear anywhere in the command line.
 When conflicting options are specified (such as -v and -n, or -o and -x) the first is taken and the second ignored with a warning message to the user.
 (See -R for exception.)

 The following operand is supported:

 A path name of an object file, executable file or object-file library.